bagusok/pocijs/docs.md

 # Docs
-## what is Poci?
+## what is PociJS?
-Poci is a simple JavaScript library for rendering and mananging your data
+PociJS is a simple JavaScript library for rendering and mananging your data
 example :
 ```html
 <div>